ultimateshadsform/astro-electron-ts/README.md

 - ⚡️ Automatic setup of the Electron environment during package installation
 - ⚙️ Customizable Electron configuration with sensible defaults

+## 🤔 Why astro-electron-ts?

+- Actively maintained by the community and aim to support latest Electron versions and Astro.
+- Supports both TypeScript and JavaScript out of the box.
+- I aim to fix and close any issues as soon as possible.

 ## 📦 Installation

 To install `astro-electron-ts`, run one of the following commands in your Astro project: